aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 * `serverless_config` - (Optional, Available in 1.200.0+) The settings of the serverless instance.
 This parameter is required when you create a serverless instance.
 This parameter takes effect only when you create an ApsaraDB RDS for Serverless instance.
 See [`serverless_config`](#serverless_config) below.
 * `role_arn` - (ForceNew, Optional, Available in 1.208.0+) The Alibaba Cloud Resource Name (ARN) of the RAM role.
 * `direction` - (Optional, Available since v1.209.1) The instance configuration type.
-Valid values:
+Valid values: ["Up", "Down", "TempUpgrade", "Serverless"]
-  - Up
-  - Down
-  - TempUpgrade
-  - Serverless

 ### `parameters`